timmywil/panzoom/README.md

 ### `"panzoomzoom"`

-Fired whenever the zoom changes.
+Fired whenever the zoom is changed by any Panzoom `zoom` method, directly or internally.

 ### `"panzoompan"`

-Fired whenever the pan changes.
-Note that the pan can change as a result of focal point zooming.
+Fired whenever the zoom is changed by the `pan` method, directly or internally.

 ### `"panzoomend"`